Annual Meeting Sessions and Events

 Pre-Meeting Workshop: Creating Effective Format A Self-Studies

-This workshop is designed for representatives of institutions scheduled for NASM comprehensive accreditation reviews in the next three years, as well as for individuals who will have the responsibility for leading the process and/or writing the Self-Study.
+This workshop is designed for representatives of institutions scheduled for NASM comprehensive accreditation reviews in the next three years as well as for individuals who will have the responsibility for leading the process and/or writing the Self-Study.
 Those who have never led a comprehensive NASM accreditation review initiative or written an NASM Self-Study are especially encouraged to attend.
-The primary focus will be the NASM Self-Study document utilizing Format A, and the comprehensive review process.
+The primary focuses will be the NASM Self-Study document utilizing Format A and the comprehensive review process.

 (Please note: Attendees should bring either a hard or downloaded electronic copy of the current NASM Handbook and are encouraged to arrive with prepared questions in hand.)